jdrestre/holbertonschool-higher_level_programming/0x04-python-more_data_structures/README.md

 File Name|Task Name|Task Description
 ---|---|---
 0-square_matrix_simple.py | 0.
 Squared simple | Write a function that computes the square value of all integers of a matrix.
+1-search_replace.py | 1.
+Search and replace | Write a function that replaces all occurrences of an element by another in a new list.